 - They employ more than 250 employees;

-- They carry out processing activities that are likely to result in high risk for rights and freedom of the individuals;
+- They carry out processing activities that are likely to result in high risk for rights and freedoms of the individuals;

 - Their processing activities are not occasional;